+Whole-body scanners have been approved for use at airports in the UK and many other countries.
 You may have read articles in the press about being exposed to radiation in the scanners and be particularly concerned if you fly frequently.
-There are different types of scanners, but some of the latest types of equipment for screening passengers use very low dose X-rays.
+There are different types of scanners, including some that use low dose X-ray technology.

 In the UK, all security scanners now use millimetre wave technology, which has no known health risks, and which is quite different from X-ray technology.
 The amount of electromagnetic radiation emitted by millimetre wave security scanners is many times lower than that emitted by a mobile phone.
 In addition, all security scanners deployed now use automatic threat recognition software, which means that no image of a passenger is produced, thus alleviating any residual health or privacy concerns.